AntonChaukin/testrail-jest-reporter/README.md

 <br>enable session authentication for API in the TestRail Site Settings,
 <br>and add an API key in your User settings _(This is recommended)_.
 ### Add TestRail tests Runs
-The first version of the Reporter requires you to add tests Runs with all tests you want to automate.
+You can add a TestRail tests Runs or tests Plan with all tests you want to automate.<br> If you don't, the Reporter will publish Jest tests results into the new TestRail test Run.<br>
-The Reporter parse all TestRail tests Plans
+Each time the Jest runs tests the Reporter parse all TestRail tests Plans
-<br>and test Runs of the Milestone to collect testcases.
+<br>and tests Runs of the Milestone to collect testcases.
 The Reporter collects only unique testcases,
 <br>if you have several tests Runs with one testcase
 then The Reporter push the test result only to one of that Runs.